TooSchoolForCool/CPTCLD/README.md

 In the example, the meaning of the attributes are following:
 - Priotity - The priority of being considered by Scheduler when performing RB allocation (e.g., Stream1 of Priority 1 will be considered prior to Stream2 of Priority 2).
-- Bandwidth - The requested bandwidth (e.g., File1 of Bandwidth 200 requested to be allocated RB that satisify 200 bandwidth units).
+- Rate - The requested Rate (e.g., File1 of Rate 200 requested to be allocated RB that satisify 200 Rate units).
-- Delay - The max delay between burst transmission (e.g., Stream1 of Delay 20 requested to be allocated RB in every period of 20 time units).
+- Interval - The max interval time between burst transmission (e.g., Stream1 of Interval 20 requested to be allocated RB in every period of 20 time units).
 - MaxReqSize - The maximum requested size (e.g., every single request of Stream2 can't claim more RB than what makes up 200 size units.
 If the UE needs more than 200-unit size of Stream2, it needs to request more than once).

 **Note that the format of the table is not final.
 In practice, the table can be extended by adding more categories, types or attributes.**